 Greener style oolongs (Baozhong: Expert’s Pick, high elevation such as Mount Pyrus or Mount Ali, #2028) that yield a golden or pale green infusion are the most fitting for Spring.
 This family of teas brightens the spirit as activities increase with the rise in temperature.

-Green tea (Green Sanctuary: Vert, Oriental Green) is a cooling tea that offers relief from heat on hot summer days.
-Higher levels of protein and caffeine content in the tea leaves of green tea (from high bud content) also provides vibrancy and energy for summer activities.
+Green tea (Green Sanctuary: Vert) is a cooling tea that offers relief from the heat on hot summer days.
+Higher levels of protein and caffeine content in the tea leaves of green tea (from high bud content) also provide vibrancy and energy for summer activities.

 Black teas (Jade Rouge, Blossom Dearie) or heavily roasted oolongs (Iron Goddess, Frozen Summit ‘11 Vintage) are warming in Chinese Medicine and improve circulation in our body.
 The darker infusions and full-bodied aroma further enhance the heating characteristic, providing comfort for our spirit during the cold climate.